-Bourne Grammar School receives the lowest level of per pupil secondary school funding in Lincolnshire by a significant margin; £300 per pupil less than the average Lincolnshire Grammar School and £1,000 per pupil less that the national average secondary school.
+Bourne Grammar School has historically received the lowest level of per pupil secondary school funding in Lincolnshire.
 Despite this level of funding the School offers exceptional teaching and learning and offers outstanding value for money.
-This has only been made possible by the long-term expansion strategy that the School and Governors put in place in 2012.
+This has been made possible by the long-term expansion strategy that the School and Governors put in place in 2012 along with prudent financial management.